 Monitoring of Psychological Well-Being in Long-Term Missions (VULCAN)

-The VULCAN project is a new feasibility study funded by the European Space Agency under the Artes 20 programme.
+The VULCAN project was a feasibility study funded by the European Space Agency under the Artes 20 programme.
 The project partners are UCL Speech, Hearing and Phonetic Sciences, UCL Mullard Space Sciences Laboratory Centre for Space Medicine and the Institute for Biomedical Problems (IBMP) in Moscow, Russia.
-It will run from January 2016 to January 2017.
+It ran from January 2016 to July 2017.

 At the heart of VULCAN is a new technology for Longitudinal Voice Analysis.
 This is a combination of innovative signal analysis methods together with statistical modelling of sequences to uncover either anomalous recordings or long-term trends in the voice.
-We will test the effectiveness of the technique by applying it to several thousand spoken messages recorded as part of the Mars500 simulated mission to Mars experiment conducted by IBMP in 2010/11.
+The effectiveness of the technique was explored by applying it to several thousand spoken messages recorded as part of the Mars500 simulated mission to Mars experiment conducted by IBMP in 2010/11.